laurenreffue/laurenreffue.github.io/README.md

 ## Total Percent of Professors at Lehigh Univeristy in Each Position Fall 2024

 This chart shows what positions Lehigh Professors have durring the Fall of 2024.
+[Lehigh University Fall Profile](https://data.lehigh.edu/sites/data.lehigh.edu/files/LUprofile_2024.pdf).

 ![Infographic](https://github.com/laurenreffue/laurenreffue.github.io/blob/main/Total_percent_of_Professors_at_Lehigh_University_in_each_position_Total_number_of_Professors_chartbuilder.png?raw=true)